pippim/pippim.github.io/programs/homa.md

 address use the *View Bluetooth Devices* feature found on the *View* dropdown menu.

+---

 ## Sample View Bluetooth Devices Window

 Here is a sample window that appears:

 {% include image.html src="/assets/img/HomA/HomA - View Bluetooth Devices.png"
    alt="HomA - View Bluetooth Devices"
-   style="float: right; width: 90%; margin: .5rem 2rem 1rem 10rem;"
+   style="float: left; width: 75%; margin: .5rem 2rem 1rem 10rem;"
    caption="HomA - View Bluetooth Devices.png"
 %}

 The device name `QHM-T095` is highlighted in yellow and the MAC address you need to enter is highlighted in red.

-## Enter Bluetooth LED MAC Address

-You need to enter the discovered Bluetooth LED MAC address into **HomA** using the *Edit Preferences* feature:
+The highlighting appears after **HomA** knows the MAC address for your Bluetooth LED Light Strip.
+If the MAC address hasn't been entered into **HomA**, via the *Edit Preferences* feature, there is NO highlighting.

-{% include image.html src="/assets/img/HomA/HomA Enter Bluetooth LED MAC Address.png"
-   alt="HomA Enter Bluetooth LED MAC Address" style="float: right; width: 90%; margin: .5rem 2rem 1rem 10rem;"
-   caption="HomA Enter Bluetooth LED MAC Address.png"
-%}
+After the device name, E.G. `QHM-T095`, appears the number of times the device was discovered, E.G. `(4)`.

+The discovery period defaults to 10 seconds.
+Over that time, the a given device can be discovered many times.

+Do not be surprised if there are many device names you don't recognize.
+These devices belong to your neighbor(s) or passerby's.
+For example, someone passing by could have Bluetooth Earbuds or a Bluetooth Smartwatch.

+---

 ## Use Happy Lighting to Discover LED Device Name

-Using your smartphone Happy Lighting app you can also see the Bluetooth LED Light Strip device name:
+The smartphone Happy Lighting App can display the Bluetooth LED Light Strip device name:

 {% include image.html src="/assets/img/HomA/HomA Happy Lighting Device.png"